axialeaa/DoormatCarpetExtension/README.md

 * Allowed options: `true`, `false`
 * Categories: `FEATURE`, `PARITY`, `DOORMAT`

+## reachAroundBridging
+Blocks can be placed by aiming in front of the block you're standing on, like in Bedrock Edition.
+* Type: `Boolean`
+* Default value: `false`
+* Allowed options: `true`, `false`
+* Categories: `CLIENT`, `PARITY`, `DOORMAT`

+## redstoneOpensBarrels
+Powering barrels with redstone forces them open.
+* Type: `Boolean`
+* Default value: `false`
+* Allowed options: `true`, `false`
+* Categories: `FEATURE`, `DOORMAT`
+* Additional notes:
+  * This can be used in tandem with barrelItemDumping to make auto-droppers, and can be customized fully with barrelQuasiConnecting and barrelUpdateType.

 ## renewableCobwebs
 Cave spider spawners generate cobwebs between nearby solid faces each spawn cycle.
-Cobwebs generate within a 9x9x9 cube centred on the spawner, forming only in block positions that have two or more supporting faces.
+Cobwebs generate within a 9x9x9 cube centred on the spawner (a 3x1x3 "ring" in the case of a trial spawner), forming only in block positions that have two or more supporting faces.
 The more supporting faces, the more likely the cobweb is to generate.
 * Type: `Boolean`
 * Default value: `false`
 * Allowed options: `true`, `false`
 * Categories: `FEATURE`, `DOORMAT`
 * Additional notes:
   * This makes me super happy to show you.
 This feature had a lot of planning and testing put behind it, and it measured my expertise in a really fascinating way.
-I hope you enjoy <3
+I really hope you enjoy <3

 ## renewableGildedBlackstone
 Blackstone adjacent to underwater magma blocks slowly becomes gilded over time.